 Working in Canada

-Jobs in Canada fall into two categories regulated and unregulated.
-Most people work in the unregulated trades where the employer decides who to employ based on skills and education.
-However approximately 20% of trades require you to have a licence to practice, these differ from province to province but range from doctors to electricians.
+Jobs in Canada fall into two categories regulated and non-regulated.
+Non-regulated occupations are ones where you do not need a licence, certificate or registration to work.
+The majority of jobs in Canada are un-regulated.
+Industries where jobs are regulated include healthcare, financial services, law/legal services and engineering.
+To work in these areas you will need to have a licence, certificate or be registred with a professional body.
 You may find that you will need qualifications gained outside Canada to be validated.
 For more information, visit the Government of Canada's Working in Canada website which has an excellent section on working in Canada for immigrants and temporary workers.

 If you are not a Canadian citizen, you will need a visa in order to work or study in Canada.
 Criteria vary depending on the type of visa you require e.g. student visa or employment visa.
 Regulations which govern visa applications are complex and frequently change, so it is essential to keep up-to-date with the latest information from your local Canadian Government office.